mozilla-services/docs/source/loop/apis.rst

     Alternatively, if you set a cookie in the request, with the `Cookie` header, you will not be given a cookie in the response.

-    Server should aknowledge your request and answer with a status code of **200, OK**.
+    Server should acknowledge your request and answer with a status code of **200 OK**.

     Potential HTTP error responses include: